 They are both herb sauces, but are quite different.
 Pesto is made from basil, parmesan, nuts, garlic and olive oil, while chimichurri is made from parsley, garlic, olive oil, vinegar and chili pepper.
 To learn more about making pesto, check out my fast and easy Basil Pesto recipe.

 Yes!
 Not every chimichurri recipe requires cilantro.
 Make your chimichurri without cilantro by using all parsley or add ¼ cup of either oregano or mint.
-Red Chimichurri is typically made with only parsley.
+Or, try Red Chimichurri that is typically made with only parsley.

 How many ways have you found to use chimichurri?
 Post a picture on social media and tag @rad_foodie!
 Love this sauce?
 Explore more in my Sauces and Dressings category.
 And, let me know how you like the recipe by leaving a star rating and comment below!